 The canines are the pointed teeth on either side of the four upper and lower front teeth.
 Canines have very long roots, and they are critical to the development of your overall bite.
 When the adult canines become impacted (trapped beneath the gums), your child may need an oral surgeon to help expose the teeth and bring them into proper position.

-Here at Hill & Ioppolo Oral and Facial Surgeons of Lubbock, we work with you and your orthodontist to evaluate and treat impacted canines at our office in Lubbock, TX.
+Here at Hill & Ioppolo Oral & Dental Implant Surgery of Lubbock, we work with you and your orthodontist to evaluate and treat impacted canines at our office in Lubbock, TX.

 Why do teeth become impacted?